 - Is it a desperate claw at the sinking ship that is network television?
 CBC is promising a look at Justin Trudeau that has never been done before.

 - For all my dog-loving readers and those who have endured a family portrait session or two: Portrait of a Lady

-- How tolerant are you with picky eaters?
+- How tolerant are you of picky eaters?
 Would you buy them this?

 - Warning: this short video is not for kids or those easily offended by the F-bomb.
 It is for anyone or everyone involved in a car accident at one point or another in their lifetime: The Answers

 Here’s my parting shot…because I’m grateful for life today.
 And that my kid in the back seat is okay.
 She’s almost 18.
 Like most parents, she’s still this kid to me.